John Woodroffe: Mahānirvāṇatantraṃ

 Woodroffe translated the Mahānirvāṇatantraṃ from the original Sanskrit into English under his pen name, Arthur Avalon: a play on the magical realm of Avalon and the young later-to-be, King Arthur, within the story-cycle of tales known generally as King Arthur and the Knights of the Round Table; specifically according to Taylor (2001: p.
-148), Woodroffe chose the name from the noted incomplete magnum opus, the painting 'Arthur's Sleep in Avalon' by Burne-Jones.
+148), Woodroffe chose the name from the noted incomplete magnum opus, the painting Arthur's Sleep in Avalon by Burne-Jones.
 Moreover, Taylor (2001: p.
 148) conveys the salience of this magical literary identity and contextualises by making reference to western esotericism, Holy Grail, quest, occult secrets, initiations and the Theosophists:

 "This is quite important to know, for here we have a writer on an Indian esoteric system taking a name imbued with western esotericism.
 The name at any rate seems to hint at initiations and the possession of occult secrets.
 The Arthurian legends are bound up with the story of the Holy Grail and its quest.
 This was a symbol of esoteric wisdom, especially to Theosophists who appropriated the legend.
 Anyone who named himself after King Arthur or the mystic isle of Avalon would be thought to be identifying himself with occultism, in Theosophists' eyes."

+Awards

+Woodroffe was made a Knight Bachelor in the 1915 Birthday Honours awarded by King George V. The knighthood was conferred on him on June 18, 1915 in recognition of his judicial services as a Puisne Judge of the High Court of Judicature at Fort William in Bengal.

+Personal life

+Woodroffe was married to the concert pianist Ellen Elizabeth Grimson of the Grimson musical family from 1902.
+Lady Ellen was sister to Samuel Grimson, musician and inventor, once married to Malvina Hoffman and Bettina Warburg.

+After a distinguished legal career as a judge and Chief Justice of the Calcutta High Court, and a period serving as a Reader in Indian Law at Oxford, he spent his final retirement years in France.

+He had briefly lived in Andelys, Normandy in France.
+He lived on a small island in the Seine River and had brought wood shipped from England to built the home.
+The house suffered from flooding and there were letters to Sir John's lawyers about moving his valuable and his 'Delage' sports car to safer storage.
+He eventually relocated to the South of France.

+Death

+He died on 18 January 1936, aged 70.
+Woodroffe passed away at his residence, the Villa Aurelia in Beausoleil, Alpes-Maritimes, France where he had retired.
+Beausoleil is located in the southeastern region of France near the border of Monaco.